abertschi/postcards/README.md

 ## Release notes
 ### v1.0, 2020-01-28 (unreleased)
-- plugin_random: needs python 3.6 to work, newer versions are currently not supported
+- `plugin_random`: needs python 3.6 to work, newer versions are currently not supported
-- plugin_pexel: use offical API, keywoard is no longer supported
+- `plugin_pexel`: use offical API, keywoard is no longer supported
-- plugin_yaml: introduction of new plugin
+- `plugin_yaml`: introduction of new plugin
-  - `postcards-yaml` reads a yaml file with text/picture entries.
+  - `postcards-yaml` reads a YAML file with text/picture entries.
+This allows for scripted bulk sending.
   - see `postcards-yaml -h` or documentation above for more information

 ### v0.0.8, 2018-03-28